 I’m a photographic artist specialising in complex and difficult emotional experiences.
 Both my BA and MA in Photography focused on the transformational impact of arts on mental health, building on my own lived experience.
 My work focuses on themes of wellbeing and brokers dialogue around taboo topics such as self-injury, suicide and personal and institutional archives.
 I shoot commissions, consult on wellbeing projects and teach photography.
 I regularly exhibit, speak at events and facilitate participatory arts projects across fine art, educational and clinical institutions in the UK and worldwide.

-I’m the Artistic Director of the Free Space Project, an arts & wellbeing charity providing arts activities and therapies to 27,000+ patients across two NHS sites in north London.
-Get in touch, let’s work together.
-View my CV.
+I’m the Artistic Director of the Free Space Project, a pioneering arts & health charity providing arts activities and therapies to 27,000+ patients across two NHS sites in north London.

 I run the Arts & Health Hub, a place for artists to connect, learn & share resources about arts & health.
 As part of this I run a monthly peer group mentoring and supporting artists exploring health and wellbeing in their practice.
 In addition I organise events and exhibitions exploring and encouraging the much needed debate on the benefits of arts for those with experience of mental difficulties.

 I’m based in south London where I live with my sidekick cat, Salvador.